tashifkhan/News-Bias-Detector/README.md

 1. **Support for Neutral Bias Detection**: Add a "neutral" category to detect texts that don't lean towards any specific bias.
 2. **Sentiment Analysis Integration**: Incorporate sentiment analysis to capture emotional tone alongside bias.
 3. **Improved NLP Techniques**: Explore advanced techniques like BERT or RoBERTa for better feature extraction.
-4. **Deployment to Cloud**: Deploy the model on cloud platforms like AWS, Azure, or Google Cloud for wider accessibility.

 ## Contributing

 Contributions are welcome!
 Please fork the repository, make your changes, and submit a pull request.